 It is likely that you will cope with your present situation in ways similar to those that you used to cope with difficult times in your life in the past.

 - Were those coping strategies and tactics generally successful for you?

 - Did they sometimes not work so well?

 - If so, why were they not so successful and how can you avoid such problematic coping now?

 You may have coped differently in different times and/or in different situations.
 You may also be aware that you and your loved one have coped differently even when you were faced with a common set of challenges.
-Pay attention to how you have coped and are coping, and honor your loved one’s coping strategies and tactics insofar as possible.
+Pay attention to how you have coped and are coping, and honour your loved one’s coping strategies and tactics insofar as possible.

 When death is imminent, neither you nor your loved one are obliged to cope in any specific way.
-The only exception is to try to avoid coping behaviors that are directly harmful to you or to those around you.
+The only exception is to try to avoid coping behaviours that are directly harmful to you or to those around you.